 Approximately one-fifth of the total land area of Iceland is suitable for fodder production and the raising of livestock.
 Around six percent of this area is under cultivation, with the remainder devoted to raising livestock or left undeveloped.
 Production of meat, dairy products and eggs is mainly for domestic consumption.
 The principal crops are hay and potatoes.

 Vegetables, flowers and even some fruits are cultivated in greenhouses heated with geothermal water and steam.
 A fur industry has developed and knitted clothing made of Icelandic wool is a popular export item.

 The agricultural sector has undergone structural changes in recent years.
 Demand for traditional products, especially lamb and mutton, has declined substantially while consumption of pork and poultry has risen in line with increased productivity and efficiency, especially in the production of pork.
 Price support and export subsidies for the traditional products, sheep and milk, have been replaced with subsidies in the form of direct income payments to the farmers.
 In the agricultural fiscal year from October 1997 to October 1998, these direct payments are estimated to amount to 42 percent of the farmers' costs in raising lamb and to 40 percent of the costs in milk production.
 Subsidies to farmers amounted to about 1.5 percent of GDP in 1998.
-Imports of meat, dairy products and certain vegetables that are produced domestically are limited by high tariffs, controls to prevent diseases and seasonal quotas.
-Imports are likely to increase
+Imports of meat, dairy products and vegetables that compete with domestic production are subject to high tariffs, controls to prevent diseases and seasonal quotas.
+Imports are likely to increase as tariffs go down in line with the WTO agreement on trade in agricultural products.